Physicist91/uwhpsc/notes/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Contents of class notes for AMath 483/583 -- Coursera Edition
+Contents of class notes for UW HPSC -- Coursera Edition
 ==============================================================

-Skip to... :ref:`technical_topics` ... :ref:`applications`
+Skip to... :ref:`technical_topics`

 :ref:`toc_condensed`